 The only thing I would add is that you shouldn’t ignore that little voice that we all have within telling us when a situation we’re in is not the best for us.
 Most of us women don’t listen to that inner voice of reason and end up regretting it later.
 You’re right about being young and not needing to be weighed down with these issues so early on.
 The only thing I would warn against is if you do decide to break things off, I’m sure that it will be impossible to be just friends with him, especially when you get into a new relationship.

-One more suggestion, it would be a good idea to talk to an older family member or friend you trust for some good advice and let them know what’s going on.posted over 3 years ago
+One more suggestion, it would be a good idea to talk to an older family member or friend you trust for some good advice and let them know what’s going on.posted almost 4 years ago

 Just do whatever makes you happy!!!
-Sometimes you dont have to worry that much about what the others feel and just go for what’s best for you.posted over 3 years ago
+Sometimes you dont have to worry that much about what the others feel and just go for what’s best for you.posted almost 4 years ago

 All of you guys helped a lot..